mecid/mecid.github.io/_posts/2020-05-27-mastering-images-in-swiftui.md

 ![image](/public/image2.png)

 As you can see, the frame modifier doesn't affect the size of our image.
-It happens because image by default chooses its size by measuring source image.
+It happens because image by default chooses its size by measuring source bitmap.
 We can change this behavior by adding the resizable modifier to the image.

 ```swift
 struct RootView: View {